lojnys/StudyEnvironment/README.md

 - Added tasks list and adder frame on the left of the screen
 - Had trouble with fromJson() and toJson() methods, since when froJson() is called, each Task data is not converted to Task class. - *fixed; but needs to be analyzed further*
 - wants to change the design of the menubutton/button of each task

+*02/22/2023*
+- Added a menu button with two menu: edit task and mart as done
+- Successfully mart as done and remove the task from the list
+- Want to update the window for every second (or as soon as possible)